A significant strength of our program is the diversity and professional experience of the student cohort entering each year. For this reason:

-To qualify for the Master of Science in Biotechnology program, an applicant should have a bachelor’s degree (minimum GPA 3.0 favored) with a minimum of two semesters of lab-based biology or related life science courses.
+To qualify for the Master of Science in Biotechnology program, an applicant should have a bachelor’s degree (minimum GPA 3.0 favored) with a minimum of two semesters of lab-based biology, chemistry, or related life science courses.

-If an applicant’s bachelor’s degree GPA is below a 3.0, they can be admitted to the master’s program, but may enter the university on academic probation for the first term and be required to earn at least a 3.0 GPA during their first semester to continue in the program.
+If an applicant’s bachelor’s degree GPA is below a 3.0, they can be admitted to the master’s program, but may enter the university on academic probation and be required to earn at least a 3.0 GPA during their first semester.

-In extreme cases, applicants with significantly low bachelor’s degree GPA’s may be required to complete supplemental course work to demonstrate improved academic proficiency before applying.
-For more information, contact Bryan Husk.
+In extreme cases, applicants with significantly low bachelor’s degree GPA’s may need to complete supplemental course work to demonstrate improved academic proficiency before applying.
+For questions, contact Bryan Husk.

-In addition, applicants must provide three letters of recommendation from professors, supervisors, researchers, or other professional colleagues.
-See “How To Apply” for required application materials and submitting your online application to the Graduate School.
+See “How To Apply” for required application materials and step-by-step instructions for submitting your online application to the Graduate School.

 Required Time Commitment